chapel-lang/chapel/doc/rst/technotes/partialInstantiations.rst

   writeln(A.T == ?); // false
   writeln(A.p == ?); // true

-Finally, a Reflection function named ``isFieldBound`` will return true if the given name of the field in the provided type has been instantiated:
+Finally, a Reflection function named :proc:`~Reflection.isFieldBound` will return true if the given name of the field in the provided type has been
+instantiated:

 .. code-block:: chapel